infiniflow/infinity/docs/references/http_api_reference.md

 ## Show table

-Show detailed information of a specified table.
+Shows detailed information of a specified table.

 #### Request